View the full list of fields, first using long-form arguments:

 attribute group (including the global default attribute group) or set

 directly on the node.
-Details of manipulating node attributes are
+Learn more about manipulating node attributes

 boot_style.
-The release field is not editable by the administrator
+The release field is not editable and is populated by the

 based on the Linux file